Classical Foundations: The Weight of Tradition

 Reich’s work is based on the pulse.
 Unlike much postwar avant-garde music, his pieces often have a steady beat.
 This connection to rhythm made minimalism feel less abstract.
 It also drew inspiration from outside the Western classical tradition.
 Reich studied drumming in Ghana and explored rhythmic cycles that emphasized repetition and collective energy.
 These experiences influenced works like Drumming and later Music for 18 Musicians.

-Music for 18 Musicians, which was first performed in the 1970s, was a big change.
+Music for 18 Musicians, first performed in the 1970s, marked an important shift.
 The piece changes over time, moving smoothly and clearly as it does so.
 The group includes voices, mallet instruments, pianos, and strings, which together make a bright, shimmering texture.
 The music is repetitive but also lively.
 Listeners often describe a sense of forward motion without the usual tension that comes with a story.

 Reich’s approach reconnected structure and perception.
 You can understand the process just by listening.
-You didn’t need to look at a score to understand the design.
+You do not need a score to grasp the design.
 This openness helped minimalism reach audiences beyond experimental circles.

-Some people did not like this change.
-Some people thought that repetition was too simple.
+Not everyone welcomed this change.
+Some listeners thought that repetition was too simple.
 Others saw it as a welcome change from the complexity of academic writing.
-Reich himself argued that process-based music lets the listener hear how it’s made instead of being guided through hidden techniques.
+Reich himself argued that process-based music lets the listener hear how it is made instead of being guided through hidden techniques.

 Even though he was minimalist, he was still very precise.
 It changed the meaning of the term.
 Discipline was more about restraint and precision than complicated calculation.
 By using abstract ideas in a way that is similar to the rhythm of the body, Reich helped make minimalism a language that many people could understand.

-As minimalism became more popular, another composer brought it into opera houses and film scores, which made it more popular even more.
+As minimalism became more popular, another composer brought it into opera houses and film scores, which made it far more popular.

 Philip Glass: Minimalism for Everyone